Davsim/SaveYourWheel/README.md

 # SaveYourWheel
-SaveYourWheel is a project involving Arduino Uno, sensors and leaflet, that helps drivers to avoid the road holes...made in Uniparthenope (Naples, Italy), by Federico Cuozzo &amp; Davide Iengo
+SaveYourWheel is a project involving Arduino Uno, sensors (gps, gyroscope and SD CardReader) and Leaflet maps, that helps drivers to avoid the holes on the road.

+This is a project made by Federico Cuozzo &amp; Davide Iengo, two students of Università degli Studi di Napoli Parthenope, Naples, Italy, for Web Technologies exams.